ace-lowder/ace-lowder/README.md

 ## Hello 👋

 I'm a freelancer creating web applications using React and Typescript.
-I first got into web development during my time as a QA tester at SEGA, where I build simple websites using Wix.
-I had just completed a course on UI/UX design from Google, and applied my knowledge to building user-centric website designs.
+I first got into web development during my time as a QA tester at SEGA, where I built websites using online editors like Wix.
+I had just completed a course on UI/UX design from Google, and applied my knowledge to create user-centric website designs.
 That initial curiosity turned into a passion, leading me to an online boot camp where I discovered React—and I've been hooked ever since.

 Now, I'm developing projects on GitHub to practice my full-stack skills.
 My Computer Game Science degree from UCI gave me a solid foundation in coding, so I was able to quickly pick up backend development.
 Recently, I built an SaaS web application called Expandit, diving deeper into full-stack development and refining my API integration skills.